How to Measure Delivery Performance: 9 KPIs and Metrics You Should Be Measuring

 What Can Affect Your Delivery Performance?

 Route Optimization: Inefficient route planning can lead to longer delivery times, increased fuel costs and reduced overall productivity.
 Delivery vehicles may end up taking suboptimal paths, leading to unnecessary delays and higher operational expenses.
+If you are still planning routes by hand or in spreadsheets, this is a strong sign that it’s time to look at dedicated route scheduling software that can do the heavy lifting for you.

 SmartRoutes Route Planning Software